 Soon there was a loud commotion.
 Miriam ran upstairs and there's Norma, shouting at the top of her lungs at little Jason, who'd been running all over the place like a wild Indian and had knocked over one of the big potted plants by the window in the corner of the community room.
 Little Jason ran wailing into the bathroom in the tech office and slammed and locked the door.
 Norma pounded—boom-boom-boom-boom!—yelling and screaming like a banshee.
 A group of patients were standing outside, wide-eyed and totally freaked out.
 From the bathroom came the pitiful sound of little Jason bawling hysterically.
 "I hate you, I hate you.
 Fucking cunt bitch, I HATE YOU!"

 Finally Miriam convinced Norma to take little Jason home.
 She did not return to complete her shift and did not amend her time sheet to reflect her absence.
-Apparently she expected to be paid even if she hadn't been there, because after all, it was Miriam's idea that she take the kid home.
+Apparently she expected to be paid even if she hadn't been there, because after all, it was Miriam's idea she take the kid home.
 "So, John.
 What's next?
 That's what everyone is wondering."

 I sat in Gerrard's cluttered, chaotic office.
 Cute, adorable little fuzzy doggies and kitties were scattered all over his desk.
-Also a spinning magnetic top, three or four electronic games, a Rubic's cube, rattles, bells, and a big plastic doll that spoke in a squeaky electronic voice: "Bite me!
+Also a spinning magnetic top, three or four electronic games, a Rubic's cube, rattles, bells, and a big plastic doll speaking in a squeaky electronic voice: "Bite me!
 Bite me!"
 On the walls were pinned a large collection of calendars, photos, and Charles Addams cartoons.
 On the door was a sign.
 It said: "DO NOT REMOVE THIS SIGN!"

 All this was not an accident.
 Rather it was part of Gerrard's theory of an effective therapeutic environment.
 Didn't most drug addicts and alcoholics have huge problems with authority figures?
 So look around, bud.
 Do you really believe this playpen of an office belongs to a cold, distant, abusive father?
 Huh?

-Gerrard came in, huffing and puffing, as if he had just finished last on a hundred-yard dash.
+Gerrard came in, huffing and puffing, as if he had just finished last on a 100-yard dash.
 "Sorry to keep you waiting," he said, "but I just couldn't break away."
 He sat down.
 The phone rang.
 He raised his forefinger apologetically and answered.
 Blah, blah, blah, blah, blah.
 Then he uttered a long string of single words.
 "Okay.
 Okay.
 Right.
 Yes, I know.
 Yes.
 Okay.
 Uh-huh.
 Sure.
 Right away.
 Bye.
 No, I will do it.
 Yes.
 Of course.
 You have my word."

 He hung up.
 "It just never stops," he said, shaking his head.
 Then he pulled out four or five tissues from the faux-chrome-plated box on the coffee table, and honked.
 Then he clasped his pudgy hands over his massive belly, and looked downward.
 As if composing himself.
 Getting totally focused.
 Because, after all, he had something of tremendous importance to say to me.
 Finally he spoke, but he did not look up.